This page was updated in August 2020.

 How we tested stand mixers

-We tested a represenative sample of food mixers and used them to whisk egg whites for pavlova and fold a basic cake batter together.
+We tested a representative sample of food mixers and used them to whisk egg whites for pavlova and fold a basic cake batter together.
 We tested all attachments and scored the machine against the following criteria:

 1. A sturdy mixer.
 We looked for machines that didn’t jump around the worksurface when mixing heavy dough.